KQM-git/TCL/docs/evidence/equipment/weapons.md

 **Evidence:**
 [YouTube](https://www.youtube.com/watch?v=9Mc6ubPR8_U)

 When first equipping the Deathmatch, it will have the ATK boost passive active.
-Going to a group of enemies and swapping in will activate the split ATK/Def bonus for 2+ enemies.
-If you then swap her back off-field and teleport away, the stat screen will show the Def bonus is still active.
+Going to a group of enemies and swapping in will activate the split ATK/DEFbonus for 2+ enemies.
+If you then swap her back off-field and teleport away, the stat screen will show the DEFbonus is still active.

-Opening the menu as Yun Jin swaps on-field still displays the Def bonus at first, so there seems to be some sort of tickrate for the passive.
+Opening the menu as Yun Jin swaps on-field still displays the DEFbonus at first, so there seems to be some sort of tickrate for the passive.
 Going back to the group of enemies with Yun Jin off-field, the passive still has the effect for 0-1 enemies.

 **Significance:**
 When you can run Yun Jin on deathmatch, the passive snapshot can sometimes maintain her buff stats even when enemies start to die or spawn.